ananevans/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Creation of the Training Set & Training Process

+The dataset was generated using the provided simultor.
+First, I used the keyboard to control the car and I observed that the angles recorded were either very close to zero or to the maximum value (left and right).
+I scrapped all the data and then controlled the car using the mouse.

+I recorded the following sets of data:
+* three laps driving around the first track
+* three laps driving around the first track in the opposite direction
+* one lap driving around the second track
+* one lap driving around the second track in the opposite direction
+* carefully driving two-three times around the curves of both tracks in both directions
+* starting from an off-center position driving to the center

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+Here is an example image of center lane driving recorded with the center, left and right cameras:

+![alt text][image1]

+To eliminate the irrelevant information, I cropped the pictures as suggested in the project directions.
+Here are the cropped images:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+To augment the data sat, I also flipped images and angles if the angle is not very close to zero.
+For example, here is an image that has then been flipped:

 ![alt text][image3]

+I also augment the input data by radomly changing the brightness (file data.py, lines 37-42) and applying Gaussian (file data.py, line 45)  and median blurring(file data.py, line 48).

 ![alt text][image4]

+Here is the distribution of the angle values:

+![alt text][image6]

+To reduce the number of angles very close to zero, I decided to keep only half of those values.
+Here is the new distribution:

 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

 I finally randomly shuffled the data set and put Y% of the data into a validation set.